 Prevention, detection and response should still form the foundation to any organization's security operation.
 Threat hunting tends to be resource heavy, and should be kicked off only after these crucial pieces are in place.

-As Gartner puts it in their recently released research, "For most organizations, hunting becomes the next step after they have implemented their alert triage and detection content development processes, and matured their security incident response functions, but still need to look beyond additional incremental improvements."*
+As Gartner puts it in their recently released report, "For most organizations, hunting becomes the next step after they have implemented their alert triage and detection content development processes, and matured their security incident response functions, but still need to look beyond additional incremental improvements."*

 Choose Your Hunters, Choose Your Weapons